 If you’re moving into a new home, one of the first things on your checklist will likely be setting up your gas and electricity.

-If you’re a first-time buyer, a new renter or just setting up gas and electricity for the first time, it can be difficult to know where to start and how to find the best deal.
+If you’re a first-time buyer, a new renter or just comparing gas and electricity for the first time, it can be difficult to know where to start and how to find the best deal.

 At Love Energy Savings, we’ve put together a guide covering everything you need to know about how to set up gas and electricity for the first time.

 The first thing on the checklist is to find out who currently supplies the energy for the home you’re moving into.

 If you’re buying a home, you can ask the previous owner or the developer if you’re moving into a new build property.

 For renters, your landlord or the previous tenants should be able to tell who currently supplies the property with gas and electricity.

 If you’re struggling to find out who the current supplier is, take a look at our guide on who supplies my gas and electricity.

 You should contact the current suppliers on the day you move in to let them know you are now occupying the property.

 Locate your Gas & Electricity meters